fabarea/lesson-learnt/public/kubernetes.learn.md

 Pay attention a few `ufw` must be enabled.

-Can you show me basic and daily command?
+Can you show me basic and daily commands?
 ----------------------------------------

 Useful commands from the microk8s tutorial: